Review | Scott O’Connor’s ‘Zero Zone’ is a sophisticated thriller about the power of art

 But early in the novel, we hear of an infamous tragedy involving a small group of viewers who squat in Jess’s concrete room for eight days.
 A conflict with law enforcement gets out of control; someone dies in the ensuing altercation.
 And a month later, Jess is publicly attacked by a young woman who had been caught in the Zero Zone incident.
 That controversy and the trauma of being publicly assaulted shatter Jess’s confidence and send her into a long period of anxious isolation.
 “I can’t control someone’s reaction,” Jess claims.
 But she can’t shake a mingled sense of culpability and fear.

-Revealing all that drama so early should sap the novel of its tension, but O’Connor constantly cycles through the experiences of a series of people connected in some way to the Zero Zone site.
+Revealing all that drama so early should sap the novel of its tension, but O’Connor constantly cycles through the experiences of people connected in some way to the Zero Zone site.
 Chief among them is that young woman who assaulted Jess.
 We’re drawn back into her troubled adolescence, and we see the rising sense of alienation that make her yearn for something pure beyond this plane of sorrow.

 That yearning for escape becomes the novel’s central theme.
 It’s the dark matter that draws people across the desert to Zero Zone.
 And it’s what powers the ideology of a frightening zealot named Tanner, who preaches a vague but powerful message of relief from this world.
 Tanner’s hypnotic patter is terrifying, a convincing demonstration of how one man might exploit a work of art to exercise his will over others.

 But I wish O’Connor hadn’t felt it necessary to give Tanner a gruesome skin disease that covers his entire body.
-At its best, that “ugly equals evil” motif is a remnant of cheap fairytale propaganda.
+At its best, that “ugly equals evil” motif is a remnant of cheap fairy-tale propaganda.
 At its worst, it’s a pernicious moral equation that perpetuates prejudice against people with disfiguring conditions.

 Aside from that misstep, though, “Zero Zone” is an engaging reflection on the function of art and the responsibilities of the artist.
 Following these characters along their circuitous routes offers a rare chance to consider the risks that great creators take when they try to inspire us to action — but not too much.